EOX-A/eo-wcs/README.md

 To produce the PDF of this document run `bundle exec asciidoctor-pdf --safe -o standard_document.pdf standard_document.adoc`

+Before the first time also install dependencies via `bundle install`.

 The `gh-pages` branch holds the latest approved version of the build and is viewable at https://eox-a.github.io/eo-wcs/.